ibabushkin/gabelstaplerwm/IDEAS.md

   * scratchpad or similar concept
   * mouse replacement
   * bar
-* tags work similarly to awesomeWM: N:M relationship between windows and tags
-  * it's cheaper to delete them from history than perform all manipulations over it, so `Vec` is probably still the best idea
 * [ ] notification support (look how naughty does it)

 ## Short term stuff